PaulRosset/subtitles-anywhere-web/README.md

 ### Context

-The streaming world has never been so exciting, many companies are investing a large amount of ressources to deliver video on the web.
-This is changin how we get entertain.
+The streaming world has never been so exciting.
+Many companies are investing a large number of resources to deliver video on the web.
+This is changing how we get entertained.

-However, depending of the country you live, you may get some limitations of right management about certain videos content that can be deliver and broadcasted.
-This also concern subtitles.
+However, depending on the country you live, you may face some limitations of right about specific video content that can be delivered.
+This also concerns subtitles.

+To answer these problems, you can now provide your subtitles.
+Thus, for example, if you stay in a country where the streaming provider can't have access to the captions you wish, you can use that extension.

-This is also useful for people that don't like the subtitles that the services is providing and so providing the subtitles you want.
+This is also useful for people that don't like subtitles that the services are providing and so providing your captions.

 ### How it works ?